ykwen/quick_draw/README.md

 Saved models in model

-### Tutrial code:
+### Tutorial:
-The tutorial code use the tutorial given by tensorflow doing classification by CNN+RNN.
+The tutorial is given by tensorflow.

 https://www.tensorflow.org/tutorials/sequences/recurrent_quickdraw